Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "reviewer suspend note": Suspend this note

-"reviewer \_duplicates": Takes functions and binds them to new shortcuts.

-This object takes inputs of the form "(function keyword)":"(shortcut)", separated by commas. (e.g. {"reviewer mark card":"]","reviewer flip card 1":"-"})

-All the keywords are exactly the same as the keywords used in the json file, making the lines copy-pastable.
-(Those who want to remove the numbers from stuff like "reviewer flip card" can do so as well)

-**Make sure to remap keys to empty keyspace.**

 ## Browser Window Options

 "window_browser \_filters": Auto-fills the search bar of the browser with the given text.
 Can be used for filters such as current deck (`deck:current`) or cards due for review (`is:due`)

 The syntax for this is: `"(filter name): (shortcut)"`, though one may need to escape quotes with `\` e.g. `"deck: Something something"` becomes `\"deck: Something something\"`
 "window_browser add card": Adds a new card (goes to the add window)

 "window_browser add tag": Adds a tag to the selected card